Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

 }
 ```
 If you want to make your own script, you can see the [Nettra script user manual](http://wiki.nettra.tech/en/script).

+2. Go to *"Script"*.
-3. Compile and save the script in the RTU-X by clicking *"Compile & Apply"*.
+3. Paste the script.
+Compile and save the script in the RTU-X by clicking *"Compile & Apply"*.

 <div align="center">